Representations and Warranties Insurance in Latin American M&A: A Long-Awaited Alternative in the Face of Current Challenges

 This is an Insight article, written by a selected partner as part of Latin Lawyer's co-published content.
 Read more on Insight

 Dealmakers have been motivated to find alternatives to traditional post-closing risk allocation in Latin America because of the increased complexity of deals, the number of regulatory or court-mandated transactions and distressed divestments, the increased sophistication of passive investors that are unwilling to assume direct risk and the more competitive nature of global auction processes.
-Also, in the current environment of social unrest and political instability facing the globe and the region, RWI can be a valuable tool to align parties’ interests and expectations as to risk allocation, in a manner that may not otherwise be possible without transactional insurance.
+Also, the current global turmoil and the environment of social unrest and political instability facing the globe and the region have shown that RWI can be a valuable tool to align parties’ interests and expectations as to risk allocation, in a manner that may not otherwise be possible without transactional insurance.

 The increase in private equity-led Latin America M&A divestitures has also been a driving factor in the rising interest in RWI, because it may avoid potential misalignment between the fund life expectancy of the selling private equity fund, on the one hand, and the acquirer’s expectation as to recourse, indemnification survival periods and holdback or escrow terms under the purchase agreement, on the other hand.
 As more region-specific funds reach maturity and the return of capital to their investors becomes imminent, the pressure increases to seek clean exits where a selling fund does not retain significant post-closing financial risk through indemnity covenants.

-As market penetration by insurance companies offering transactional insurance in Latin America is still developing, the relative cost of RWI in Latin American deals should generally be expected to be higher than that of RWI policies issued in US domestic transactions due to reduced competition among, and limited risk appetite from, insurers that currently offer this product in the region.
-Over the long term, we expect insurer competition to increase and RWI to be more broadly available and cost-efficient in the future, especially in transactions with less complex target operations for which due diligence efforts may provide a greater degree of assurance as to the likelihood of unexpected material contingencies.
-This is the case for assets in the power and energy space – one of the hottest industries in Latin American M&A in recent years.
+As market penetration by insurance companies offering transactional insurance in Latin America continues to develop, the relative cost of RWI in Latin American deals should generally be expected to remain higher than that of RWI policies issued in US domestic transactions due to reduced competition among, and limited risk appetite from, insurers that currently offer this product in the region.
+Although we have seen insurer competition increasing and RWI becoming more broadly available and cost-efficient, especially in transactions with less complex target operations for which due diligence efforts may provide a greater degree of assurance as to the likelihood of unexpected material contingencies, a disparity with the US market persists.

 Against this backdrop, this chapter is intended as an overview of the main aspects that dealmakers should take into account when considering RWI and its implementation in Latin American cross-border M&A. The first section includes an overview of the ‘nuts and bolts’ of RWI, including the types of RWI policies available; policy period, deductible, limits and exclusions; associated cost; typical underwriting process; and key aspects of the process to make claims under the RWI policy.
 The second section focuses on factors that may impact whether RWI is available for a particular transaction, and the related cost of the policy.
 The third section includes reflections on the relative benefits that RWI can offer for both sellers and buyers, and the transaction as a whole.
 Finally, in the fourth section, we discuss the intersection of RWI and the purchase agreement.